Cliffhanger of the century

 The nerve-shredder to end all nerve-shredders, and the culmination of one of the closest and greatest Tests of all time.
 Despite a brilliant all-round performance from Andrew Flintoff, the fourth day dawned with Australia needing 107 more runs with two wickets standing.
 Shane Warne and Brett Lee reduced the requirement to double figures before Lee and Michael Kasprowicz added 59 of the most heroic tail-end runs in history.
 A sense of grim inevitability enveloped a previously buoyant ground, but there was one late twist in store.
 Steve Harmison crashed a desperate bouncer into Kasprowicz's glove, and Geraint Jones took a tumbling catch behind the stumps to seal a series-turning two-run victory.
 The defining image belonged to Flintoff, who broke off the celebrations to console a crestfallen Lee, whose unbeaten 43 had been an innings of extreme heroism.

 Birth of one of the great Test batsmen.
 Greg Chappell's 7110 Test runs were scored at an average of 53.86 and with a smoothness that disguised his competitive steel.
 His on-drive was one of the great shots.
-He and his brother Ian both captained Australia with plenty of success; Greg scored twin centuries on his captaincy debut - a feat unequalled to date.
-Among the major highlights of his career were his two SuperTest centuries in Trinidad and Guyana (he made 621 runs in five games) against an attack that included Andy Roberts, Michael Holding, Colin Croft, Joel Garner and Wayne Daniel.
+He and his brother Ian both captained Australia with plenty of success; Greg scored twin centuries on his captaincy debut, and among the major highlights of his career were his two SuperTest centuries in Trinidad and Guyana (he made 621 runs in five games) against an attack that included Andy Roberts, Michael Holding, Colin Croft, Joel Garner and Wayne Daniel.
 After retirement he went into coaching - his most notable stint was his stormy tenure with the Indian national team in the mid-2000s.

 Master batsman Javed Miandad completed one of his six double-centuries in Test cricket.
 During his 260 at The Oval he became the first to score 6000 Test runs for Pakistan, whose total of 708, their highest ever, was more than enough to draw the match and clinch the series.